The geometry of maximal representations of surface groups into SO(2,n): Relation with the Guichard-Wienhard construction

 One then computes that

-Since the polynomial $A^2 +B^2 - AB$ is positive definite the fact that $Q_2(P)$ vanishes implies that both $ad$ and $bc$ vanish, from which we easily deduce that $P$ is divisible by $X^3$ or $Y^3$.
+Since the polynomial $A^2 +B^2 - AB$ is positive definite, the fact that $Q_4(P)$ vanishes implies that both $ad$ and $bc$ vanish, from which we easily deduce that $P$ is divisible by $X^3$ or $Y^3$.
 Therefore, $P$ belongs to the complement of $\Omega^1_{\rho_0}$.

 By contraposition, we deduce that, if $[P]$ belongs to $\Omega^1_{\rho_0}$, then $P$ is divisible by a positive definite quadratic form.
-Therefore, the developing map $\dev_\rho$ is surjective onto $\Omega^1_{\rho_0}$.
-This concludes the proof of Lemma \ref{l:GWStructureFuchsianCase}.
+Therefore, the developing map $\dev_\rho$ maps surjectively onto $\Omega^1_{\rho_0}$.
+This concludes the proof of Lemma \ref{l:GWStructureFuchsianCase}. \end{proof}